lonewolftechnology/godot-dojo/dojo-starter-godot-project/README.md

       - `rpc_url` will be the Katana RPC endpoint (usually `http://0.0.0.0:5050`).
       - `torii_url` will be the Torii endpoint (usually `http://0.0.0.0:8080`).
       - `world_address` and `actions_address` are the addresses you noted from the `sozo migrate` output.
+    *Note: If you configured Katana or Torii to use different ports, make sure to update the URLs here accordingly.
+It is recommended to use ports above 1024 to avoid needing administrator privileges.*
 5.  **Run the Game**: Open the project in Godot and run the `game.tscn` scene.

 This starter project is designed to be a launchpad.
 Feel free to expand upon it by adding new entities, game mechanics, and UI elements.